CPEC, OBOR are all about “shared prosperity”: PM

-BEIJING, May 15 (APP): Prime Minister Muhammad Nawaz Sharif Monday said that the One Belt, One Road (OBOR) and China Pakistan Economic Corridor (CPEC) were all about shared prosperity, beginning a new era for humanity and vowing progress and prosperity in the poor regions.
+BEIJING, May 15 (APP): Prime Minister Muhammad Nawaz Sharif Monday said that the One Belt, One Road (OBOR) and China Pakistan Economic Corridor (CPEC) were all about shared prosperity, beginning a new era for humanity and vowing progress in the poor regions.

 “Work has already begun across Asia and Africa on infrastructure, industrial cooperation and new platforms of technology.
 Financial flows have found their way to some of the least developed parts of the world.

-These outcomes are knitting nations and regions into economic networks and inclusive neighbourhoods that transcend borders,” the prime minister said addressing the second session of Leaders Roundtable as part of the two-day Belt and Road Forum for International Cooperation.
+These outcomes are knitting nations and regions into economic networks and inclusive neighbourhoods that transcend borders,” the prime minister said addressing the Leaders Roundtable as part of the two-day Belt and Road Forum for International Cooperation that started here Sunday.

-Prime Minister along with the a total of 29 heads of state and government here to attend the high profile event, were driven to picturesque Yanqi Lake to attend and address the event themed ‘Connectivity Cooperation for Interconnected Development.’
+The prime minister along with the total of 29 heads of state and government arriving here to attend the high profile event, were driven to picturesque Yanqi Lake to attend and address the event themed ‘Connectivity Cooperation for Interconnected Development.’

 He said the core of the OBOR initiative was connectivity and long-term development, especially in developing countries.